impredicative/gitblobts/README.md

 Its goal is to ensure availability of data both locally and remotely.
 It stores each blob as a file in a preexisting local and remote git repository.
-The name of the file is a high-resolution nanosecond UTC timestamp.
+The name of the file is an encoded nanosecond UTC timestamp.

 Given the pull and push actions of git, collaborative use of the same remote repo is supported.
-Having said that, if multiple users attempt to push a file with the same timestamp to the same remote repo, this leads to a merge conflict, and the `gitblobts.exc.RepoPushError` exception is raised.
+To prevent merge conflicts, there is a one-to-many mapping of timestamp-to-file.

 Subsequent retrieval of the blobs is by a UTC time range.
 At this time there is no implemented method to remove or overwrite a blob; this is by design.
 From the perspective of the package, once a blob is written, it is considered read-only.
-If an attempt is made to write a blob with the same timestamp as a preexisting blob, the supplied timestamp will be incremented, and a new blob will be written to a new file.

 An effort has been made to keep third-party package requirements to a minimum.
 As the code is in an early stage, the implementation should be reviewed before use.